 “Creative Christmas – A gift guide for crafters who already have more yarn than closet space”

 If you’re like me, chances are you got a big yarn stash.
-There’s a part ‘practical’ stash which you use for swatching, designing, actually making items.
+There’s a part ‘practical’ stash that you use for swatching, designing, actually making items.
 This is the stash that gets regularly replaced and contains all your favourite yarns to work with.
 The high-turnover stash, so to speak.
 Then there’s also a ‘pretty’ stash.
 Skeins and hanks you might not have a plan for, but were begging you to take them home.
 Novelty yarns that were so special that you just had to get them.
 A rainbow of silk/cashmere/merino yarn that you just needed, because, rainbow.
 Am I right?

 While I was visiting Scheepjes HQ last September, we were introduced to a brand unlike anything I’ve ever seen before: Cohana.
 It is a Japanese collective of craftsman, creating handmade crafting tools.
 The name has a symbolic meaning, according to the group: